rananna/back-to-the-future-timecircuits/readme.md

 4.  **Configure I2C Display Addresses**:
     * **This is a critical step!** Each of the 12 display modules must have a unique address on its I2C bus.
 You must solder the address selection jumpers on the back of each board.
 Refer to the [Adafruit tutorial](https://learn.adafruit.com/adafruit-led-backpack/changing-i2c-address) for instructions on how to do this.

-    You can change the address of a backpack very easily.
-Look on the back to find the two or three `A0`, `A1` or `A2` solder jumpers.
-Each one of these is used to hardcode in the address.
-If a jumper is shorted with solder, that sets the address. `A0` sets the lowest bit with a value of `1`, `A1` sets the middle bit with a value of `2` and `A2` sets the high bit with a value of `4`.
-The final address is `0x70 + A2 + A1 + A0`.
-So for example if `A2` is shorted and `A0` is shorted, the address is `0x70 + 4 + 1 = 0x75`.
-If only A1 is shorted, the address is `0x70 + 2 = 0x72`.

-    #### **Soldering Instructions**

-    Use the table below to configure the addresses for your displays.
-You will need to set addresses for two separate groups: one for I2C Bus 1 and one for I2C Bus 2.

-    * **To bridge a jumper**: Use a soldering iron to apply a small amount of solder to connect the two pads.
-The connection should be a clean, solid bridge.

     #### **Project-Specific Jumper Connections**
     This table outlines the exact solder jumper settings you'll need for each of the 12 display modules on both I2C buses to ensure they all have the correct, unique addresses required by the project code.